RoboticAgents/project2/README.md

 - The lights should never be ON simultaneously (unless you modify for complexity)
 - Consider how timers can enable/reset each other

-### Required Modification
+### Modification Guidelines

-You must modify the basic alternating pattern in at least one way.
-Choose one or more:
+Think about ways to build on the basic alternating pattern.
+Some possibilities:
 - Make the lights have different ON durations
 - Add the buzzer to sound only during transitions
 - Create a three-phase pattern (green, red, both OFF, repeat)
 - Add start/stop control using the green and red buttons
+- Design your own variation that demonstrates multiple timer coordination

+Feel free to explore different approaches.

 **Important:** Add a comment above each rung explaining what the rung does and how the timers interact.